You got into church leadership because you wanted to introduce people to Jesus. That’s pretty much how all of us begin, isn’t it?

 A great social media presence is important, as are services unchurched people can access.

-But at the heart of it all, in almost every growing church is this: people inviting their friends.
+But at the heart of almost every successful church growth strategy is this: people inviting their friends.

 This assumes Christians actually have non-Christian friends they can invite.
 Shockingly, too many Christians don’t.